galfaroi/Sudoku/README.md

 Sudoku
 ======

-This Sudoku solver uses Backtracking for solving, it is programed in Python andas uses Numpy narray as main data structure for the board.
+This Sudoku solver uses Backtracking for solving, it is programed in Python and uses Numpy narray as main data structure for the board.

 For run in your command line: